imran-baitham/Git/README.md

 <pre><code class="text">git checkout -b feature<br/>
 Switched to new branch 'feature'</code></pre>

-<p>i.
-You can inspect existing branches by running the “git branch” command with the “-a” option for all branches.</p>
+<p>⭕️ You can inspect existing branches by running the “git branch” command with the “-a” option for all branches.</p>
 <pre><code class="text">git branch -a</code></pre>

-<p>ii.
-To get commits SHA from your history, you have to use the “git log” with the “–oneline” option.</p>
+<p>⭕️ To get commits SHA from your history, you have to use the “git log” with the “–oneline” option.</p>
 <pre><code class="text">git log --oneline --graph</code></pre>

 <!-- ===================================================== -->